Siemens says investigating reports its turbines sent to Crimea

 2 Min Read

-MOSCOW (Reuters) - German firm Siemens said on Friday it had set up a task force to investigate reports that its turbines had been delivered to Crimea for use in Russian-built power plants.
+MOSCOW, July 7 (Reuters) - German firm Siemens said on Friday it had set up a task force to investigate reports that its turbines had been delivered to Crimea.

-A report by Reuters published on July 5 cited three sources with knowledge of the delivery as saying Russia had delivered electricity turbines made by Siemens to Crimea.

-Russia annexed the peninsula from Ukraine in 2014, and the region is subject to European Union sanctions barring EU firms from supplying it with energy technology.

 "We have no credible evidence about actual deliveries of our turbines to Crimea.
 However, we are taking these rumors seriously and have put in place a task force team to investigate the matter that is working diligently to clarify the facts," Siemens said in a statement.

-Reuters was unable to determine if Siemens knew of or condoned the equipment transfer, but the move exposes the German company to potential accusations of indirect sanctions-busting and of not taking sufficient safeguards to ensure its equipment does not end up on territory most countries view as illegally annexed, say legal experts.

 "If there were any re-routings of recently purchased turbines to Crimea, it would constitute a clear violation of contractual agreements.
-Siemens has repeatedly alerted its customer that Siemens complies with all export control restrictions," the company said.
+Siemens has repeatedly alerted its customer that Siemens complies with all export control restrictions.